BridgesCare

 What is NDIS

-Supports provided by NDIS helps people with disability to achieve independence, be more involved in the community, gain employment and improved wellbeing.
-In other words, NDIS supports are geared towards attaining individual goals which include but not limited to:
+Support provided by NDIS helps people with disability to achieve independence, be more involved in the community, gain employment, and improved wellbeing.
+In other words, NDIS supports are geared towards attaining individual goals which include but are not limited to:

 NDIS Eligibility